Sudhanshu-Ambastha/Sudhanshu-Ambastha/README.md

 ### About Me

-- 🎓 I'm a high school student.
+- 🎓 I'm a tech savvy high school student.
-- 💻 I have a strong interest in programming, and I'm always excited to learn and explore new languages and technologies.
+- 💻 I have a strong interest in programming, and I'm always excited to learn and explore new programming languages and technologies.
 - 🧠 I'm passionate about problem-solving and creative thinking.
 - 📚 I believe in the power of technological education and self-improvement.